 Francis A. Willey

-Francis A. Willey acknowledges that they live, work and play on the traditional territories of the people of the Treaty 7 region in southern Alberta, which includes the Niitsitapi/Blackfoot Confederacy: the Siksika, Piikani, and Kainai First Nation, the Tsuut'ina First Nation, and the Iyarhe/Stoney Nakoda: the Chiniki, Bearspaw, and Wesley First Nations.
-The City of Calgary is also home to the Metis Nation of Alberta, Region III.
+Willey acknowledges with respect that they live and create on the traditional territories of the Treaty 7 region in southern Alberta, including the Niitsitapi (Blackfoot Confederacy)—the Siksika, Piikani, and Kainai Nations—the Tsuut'ina Nation, and the Îyârhe Nakoda (Stoney Nakoda) Nations of Chiniki, Bearspaw, and Wesley.
+Calgary is also home to Métis Nation of Alberta, Region III.

 P H O T O G R A P H Y